Discover more from Football Archaeology

 Matching two top college teams in a postseason game was made more difficult because various conferences and independents prohibited their teams from playing in these games.
 That led some locations to turn to an alternate format: all-star games between recent graduates not subject to such restrictions.
 Cleveland, which was not a warm-weather destination at the time any more than now, held an East versus Midwest all-star game in 1924 that proved unsuccessful.
-San Francisco's Shrine Game, which had top Eastern players face those from the West beginning in 1925, had a brighter future.
-Dallas' Dixie Classic, which had invited two college teams in the past, switched formats in 1928 and 1929 with Big Six and Southwest Conference all-stars facing one another.
+San Francisco's Shrine Game had top Eastern players face those from the West beginning in 1925 and had a brighter future.
+Dallas' Dixie Classic, which had invited two college teams in the past, switched formats in 1928 and 1929, with Big Six and Southwest Conference all-stars facing one another.
 A number of other all-star games came and quickly went as well.

 The Rose Bowl and the all-star Shrine Game were the only annual postseason games to survive the end of the 1920s and early years of the Depression.
 Still, as the nation began recovering, business leaders in other cities touted the benefits of football games for attracting tourists.
 Those cities tended to be in the South rather than the West, where teams had an easier path to the Rose Bowl.